DiffTORI: Differentiable Trajectory Optimization for Deep Reinforcement and Imitation Learning

+We compare to the following baselines: \textbf{SAC}~\citep{haarnoja2018soft}, a commonly used off-policy model-free RL algorithm. \textbf{DrQ-v2}~\citep{yarats2021mastering}, a state-of-the-art model-free RL algorithm for image observations that adds data augmentation on top of SAC . \textbf{TD-MPC}~\citep{hansen2022temporal}, a state-of-the-art model-based RL algorithm, which \model{} builds on.
+All training details such as hyper-parameters, and pysudo-code can be found in Appendix~\ref{app:implementation}.
+All experiments use NVIDIA 2080 Ti GPUs.

 Figure~\ref{fig:RL_results} shows the learning curves for all methods on all tasks.
 The top-left subplot shows the normalized performance averaged across all 15 tasks, which is computed as the achieved return divided by the max return from any algorithm.
-As shown, \model{} (red curve) outperforms all compared baselines, and establishes a new state-of-the-art performance for RL on DeepMind Control Suite.
+As shown, \model{} (red curve) outperforms all compared baselines by a noticeable margin.
+On 14 out of the 15 tasks (except Quadruped-walk), \model{} achieves the highest performance among compared algorithms.
 We especially note that the performance of \model{} is much higher than TD-MPC, which \model{} builds on, showing the benefit of adding the policy gradient loss and directly differentiating through it to optimize the learned latent spaces.
-Compared to Dreamer-v3, the state-of-the-art model-based RL algorithm that has been heavily tuned, \model{} learns faster in early stages and achieves similar final performance.
-We also note that Dreamer-v3 uses a more complicated network architecture (i.e., the recurrent state space model (RSSM~\citep{hafner2019learning}) than \model{}, which uses a simpler latent space model inherited from TD-MPC.
-We leave incorporating \model{} with more advanced latent space models as future work, which we believe might further boost the performance.
-We show results on computational efficiency (return vs wall-clock time) of \model{} in Appendix \ref{app:model-based-rl-results}.

-We also perform ablation studies to examine how each loss term in~\eqref{eq:RL_loss} contributes to the final performance of \model{}.
-The results are shown in Figure~\ref{fig:rl-ablation}.
-We find that removing the reward prediction loss causes \model{} to completely fail.
-Removing the dynamics loss, or not using the action initialization from the learned policy $\pi_\psi$ for solving the trajectory optimization, both lead to a decrease in the performance.
-These shows the necessity of using all the loss terms in \model{} for learning a good latent space to achieve strong performance.
+Although \model{} achieves higher sample efficiency, one limitation of \model{} is that it requires more wall-clock time for training, due to the need for solving and differentiating through the trajectory optimization process.
+We show detailed results on computational efficiency (return vs wall-clock time) of \model{} in Appendix \ref{app:rl-wall-clock}.
+We also perform ablation studies to examine how each loss term in~\eqref{eq:RL_loss} contributes to the final performance of \model{} in Figure~\ref{fig:rl-ablation} in Appendix~\ref{app:rl-ablation}.